Email Marketing Services for eBay Sellers

-If you are able to get subscribers, create an interesting and informative newsletter, will your subscribers even open it?
+If you are able to get subscribers and create an interesting and informative newsletter, will your subscribers even open it?
 Remember, eBay sellers are not marketers.
-What you may not realize is there is a metric called open rates associated with an email marketing campaigns.
+What you may not realize is that there is a metric called open rates associated with email marketing campaigns.
 Open rates vary by industry, and e-commerce is one of the lowest.
-So if yo are writing about online sales, this qualifies as e-commerce.
-According to Mail Chimp, an established email marketing service, open rates are only 16 percent for e-commerce.
+So if you are writing about online sales, this qualifies as e-commerce.
+According to Mail Chimp, an established email marketing service, open rates are only 16% for e-commerce.

 eBay Does Not Provide Newsletter Metrics